Migrants return home by special train

 "Another special train service is expected to be scheduled shortly to transport the rest of the workers," Mr. Narayanasamy said.

-Already, the Government had facilitated the return of 6,000 workers to their homes in Tamil Nadu, Karnatka, Kerala and Telangana.
+Already, the Government had facilitated the return of 6,000 workers to their homes in Tamil Nadu, Karnataka, Kerala and Telangana.

 “We are also coordinating with other states to bring back people from the city who are stranded elsewhere,” he said.